 Rate my experience

-The GSA is a simple super product designed to support eligible members seeking capital security for their super.
-Some of the key product features include:
+The Guaranteed Super Account (GSA) is a simple capital guaranteed super product designed to support eligible members seeking capital security for their super.
+It’s open to existing members of the National Mutual Retirement Fund (NMRF).

 How to apply